 ## Investment Options| | Starter | Growth | Scale ||---|---------|--------|-------|| Posts/month | 12 | 20 | 30 || Platforms | 2 | 3 | 4+ || Stories/week | 3 | 5 | Daily || Reels/month | 2 | 4 | 8 || Community mgmt | Business hours | Extended hours | 7 days || Reporting | Monthly | Bi-weekly | Weekly || Strategy calls | Monthly | Bi-weekly | Weekly || **Monthly fee** | **$[X]** | **$[Y]** | **$[Z]** |Minimum engagement: [X] months for all tiers.Setup fee: $[amount] (waived with 6-month commitment).Option C: Base + Add-ons

-## InvestmentBase package: $[amount]/monthIncludes: [core deliverables]Available add-ons:- Paid ad management: +$[amount]/month (plus ad spend)- Additional [X] posts per month: +$[amount]- Content photography session: $[amount] per session- Influencer coordination: $[amount]/monthPricing psychology that works: Always show the most expensive option first.
-It anchors the client's expectations higher, making the middle option feel reasonable.
-Never apologize for your pricing.
-Present it as a fact, not a negotiation opening.
+## InvestmentBase package: $[amount]/monthIncludes: [core deliverables]Available add-ons:- Paid ad management: +$[amount]/month (plus ad spend)- Additional [X] posts per month: +$[amount]- Content photography session: $[amount] per session- Influencer coordination: $[amount]/monthA note on pricing psychology: Anchoring is real.
+If you lead the client's eye with your highest tier, the middle option tends to feel reasonable by comparison, which is part of why the three-tier layout works.
+Whichever format you pick, present the number as a fact, not a negotiation opening, and don't apologize for it.

 Section 8: Next Steps